mathigon/textbooks/polygons-and-polyhedra/content.md

     p.caption Icosahedral virus

 ::: column.grow
-Many viruses, bacteria and other tiny organisms are shaped like Icosahedra.
+Many __viruses__, __bacteria__ and other small __organisms__ are shaped like [icosahedra](gloss:icosahedron).
 Viruses, for example, must enclose their genetic material inside a shell of many identical protein units.
-The icosahedron is the most efficient way to do this – because it consists of a few regular elements but is almost shaped like a sphere.
+The icosahedron is the most efficient way to do this, because it consists of a few regular elements but is almost shaped like a sphere.
 :::

----

-### Molecules

 ::: column(width=180)